lcpz/awesome-copycats/README.rst

     git submodule init
     git submodule update

-Otherwise download this two archives (1 and 2), extract the first, extract the second one into the first one, and put the contents of the first one into your Awesome directory.
+Otherwise download this two archives (1_ and 2_), extract the first one, extract the second one into the first one, and put the contents of the first one into your Awesome directory.

 Usage
 =====